OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:29

 But David said, “What have I done now?
-Was it not just a question?”
+Was it not merely a question?”

 ## 1 Samuel 17:30